FERPA Information for Faculty & Staff

 - To appropriate parties in a health or safety emergency.

 - To schools in which a student seeks or intends to enroll.

 - To an alleged victim of a crime of violence of the results of a disciplinary hearing regarding the alleged perpetrator of that crime with respect to that crime.

 - To parents/legal guardian when their children (under age 21) are found to have violated the Canisius College alcohol or drug policy.

 - To military recruiters who request “Student Recruiting Information” for recruiting purpose only.

 - To the Internal Revenue Service (IRS) for purposes of complying with the Taxpayer Relief Act of 1997.

 - To the Bureau of Citizenship and Immigration Services (BCIS) for purposes of the Student and Exchange Visitor Program.

 - To authorized representatives of the Department of Veterans Affairs for students receiving educational assistance from the agency.

 - The College and its faculty and staff are not required to disclose educational records, including but not limited to midterm progress and final grades, to parents or guardians of dependent students.
-Determinations about whether information should be released should be made by those staff who maintain the records, namely the Student Records Office, Offices of Deans, and the Student Advisement Center.
+Determinations about whether information should be released should be made by those staff who maintain the records, namely the Student Records & Financial Services Center, Offices of Deans, and the Student Advisement Center.
 Faculty and staff should refer those making the request (e.g. parents and guardians of dependent children) to staff members in these offices.